 The increasing role of Chinese click farms have had an outsized impact on the top 200 for iTunes.
 The charts are gameable, hackable, and a lot of people are doing just that.
 The Youtube video above was put together by LimeLink, and if you're a podcaster you owe it to yourself to check it out.
 Careful, you might get depressed, or worse, be tempted to try the same for your podcast.
 Don't!
 This post is here to help.

 Compounding that: launch algorithms have changed, and reviews don't matter as much as they once did.
 The older (still common to many) model of giveaways and contests won't work as well as it did even 1-2 years ago.

 As a result of the overall landscape, promoting your podcast has to come from newer sources.
 But what exactly are those sources?
-How do you promote and market your podcast in 2019 and beyond?

 This is why I put together this (pretty exhaustive) post, and hope that it will prove useful for beginning podcasters, but also that the veterans will find some podcast promotion tips and tactics they may not have considered yet.

 Oh, and there is now also an entire Podcast and Youtube Channel about this.
 It's called "The Podcast Growth Show", and if you find some of this material useful or have podcast promotion tactics you can share with us, I'd love it if you joined our community.